yukiwith5267/firebase_auth/README.md

 1. create a project in firebase
 2. run `flutterfire config`.
-3. update GIDClientID and CFBundleTypeRole strings in `ios/Runner/Info.plist` based on `ios/Runner/GoogleService-Info.plist
+3. update GIDClientID and CFBundleURLSchemes strings in `ios/Runner/Info.plist` based on `ios/Runner/GoogleService-Info.plist